Fred Willard, the comedic improv-style actor, has died at 86

 Willard was rarely a leading man or even a major supporting character.
 He specialized in small, scene-stealing appearances.

 As an arrogantly clueless sports announcer on “Best In Show,” his character seemed to clearly know nothing about the dogs he’s supposed to talk about and asks his partner on-air: “How much do you think I can bench?”
+He also played the character of Frank Dunphy, the goofy father of Phil in the ABC series “Modern Family.”

 Willard was a four-time Emmy nominee for his roles in “What’s Hot, What’s Not,” “Everybody Loves Raymond,” “Modern Family” and “The Bold and the Beautiful.”

+In Pixar’s 2008 hit “WALL-E,” he voiced the character of Shelby Forthright, the CEO of a ubiquitous big-box chain called Buy’n’Large.

 “How lucky that we all got to enjoy Fred Willard’s gifts,” said actress Jamie Lee Curtis on Twitter.
-She was married to Christopher Guest who directed “Best in Show” and “Waiting for Guffman.”
+She was married to Christopher Guest who directed the mockumentary films, “Best in Show” and “Waiting for Guffman.”

 “Thanks for the deep belly laughs Mr. Willard,” she continued.